Kaceřov (Sokolov District): Sights

-The most important monument is the Kaceřov Castle with a park and castle pond.
-It is an example of a one-storey baroque rural feudal residence.
-The oldest monument in the municipality is the torso of the Marian column.
-Other smaller monuments are the statue of Saint Anthony of Padua from 1719 and the late baroque column of the Holy Trinity from 1777.
+The most important monument is the Kaceřov Castle with a park and a castle fishpond.
+It is an example of a one-storey Baroque rural feudal residence.
+The oldest monument in the municipality is the torso of a Marian column.
+Other smaller monuments are the statue of Saint Anthony of Padua from 1719 and the late Baroque column of the Holy Trinity from 1777.